 After buying a vape, the next step is to select the best vape accessories.
 Among the numerous trimmings that your vaporizer needs to function efficiently, a quality battery should top that list.
 Why?
 There is a truckload of benefits we could list.
 The most important is that the right battery will ensure your vape receives enough power for optimal functioning.
 Vaporizers are pretty finicky devices; incorrect handling could lead to it performing poorly.
 In the worst cases, with cheap vapes, it could lead to a battery explosion.
 Apart from safeguarding the device itself, the right vape battery ensures your safety while using the device.

 Now, the question is, how much are vape batteries?
 Like any product, vape batteries don't come with a single price tag.
 Several factors will determine the price, whether you're buying a battery for a budget or high-end cannabis vape.
-But on average, you'll be likely to pay anywhere from as little as $10, to as high as $40.
-Let's look at some of the specifications that impact the price.

 Of course, the size of the battery will affect the price tag.
 Vape batteries come in all sorts of sizes, so it's safe to say you're spoilt for choice.
 But the most popular sizes are 18350, 18650, and 26650.
 Based on our research, the most recent models of vaporizers commonly use the 20700 and 21700 sized batteries.
 However, the most widely used vape battery size from the entire selection to date is the 18650.